Review Sheet Exercise 20: Anatomy of the Heart

 Understanding the Electrical System of the Heart

 While the physical anatomy of the heart is crucial, its electrical system is equally important.
 The heart’s ability to beat rhythmically is controlled by a complex network of electrical impulses.
-Worth adding: these impulses originate in the sinoatrial (SA) node, located in the right atrium.
+These impulses originate in the sinoatrial (SA) node, located in the right atrium.
 The SA node acts as the heart’s natural pacemaker, initiating each heartbeat by generating electrical signals that spread through the atria, causing them to contract.

 And yeah — that's actually more nuanced than it sounds.